umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/CSS-And-JavaScript/index.md

 Our homepage is currently missing the CSS and image files.
 To include these files:

-1. Navigate to the Umbraco installation directory in File Explorer.
+1. Navigate to the Umbraco installation directory and the template folder in File Explorer.
 2. Copy the `css` and `images` folders from the template folder to the Umbraco installation directory.
     :::note
     For organizational purposes, place the CSS and images files in separate folders (`CSS` and `images`).
     :::
-3. Using Chrome/Firefox/Edge Developer Tools try starting `http://localhost:xxxx.` The network tab should not report any missing css or images files.
+3. Using Chrome/Firefox/Edge Developer Tools, start your `http://localhost:xxxx.` The network tab should not report any missing css or images files.
 If it does, have a look and fix any typos, and check if the files are in the right places.

 ---